Institute-for-ReWriting-World-History/the1854project/README.md

-    are auspicious, since they represent the sun ascending towards the summer solstice, and those with left-handed (anti-clockwise-pointing) arms, which are inauspicious since they represent the sun descending towards the winter solstice  (Johnson, 316).
+    are auspicious, since they represent the sun ascending towards the summer solstice, and those with left-handed (anti-clockwise-pointing) arms, which are inauspicious since they represent the sun descending towards the winter solstice  (Johnson 316).

 [^12]: I was maybe fifteen or sixteen when I first came across the
     date 1619.
 Whenever I think about that moment, my mind conjures